 The Easiest Ways To Spot An American Abroad

-In the grand scheme of the world, the United States is a small spec on the globe.
+In the grand scheme of the world, the United States is a small speck on the globe.
 That’s why Americans travel to other countries to see famous landmarks, see ancient monuments, or relax in a tropical paradise.

 It’s great that Americans want to experience other cultures but they haven’t exactly mastered the art of blending in.
 Americans love to let everyone know where they’re from and if they’re not upfront about it, there’s still something that gives themselves away.
 From what they wear to how they talk, here are some surefire ways to tell if a tourist is American.